-An excellent source of lean protein and packed with heart-healthy omega-3 fatty acids, fish is a natural choice on the South Beach Diet.
-Fish is not only delicious, but it’s also versatile — there are a number of healthy ways to prepare it.
-Here are five cooking techniques that will help you add more fish to your meals as well as some information on testing for doneness.
+An excellent source of lean protein with a good dose of heart-healthy omega-3 fatty acids, fish is a natural choice on the South Beach Diet.
+It’s not only delicious, it’s also versatile — there are a number of healthy ways to prepare it.
+Here are five cooking techniques that will inspire you to add more fish to your meals (and some tips for how to test for doneness too).

 You can grill fish:

 Grilling cooks fish fast and keeps it tender, juicy, and flavorful.
-Season the fish with your choice of dried or fresh herbs or a mix of spices.
-With a basting brush, lightly oil the fish with a little extra-virgin olive or canola oil so it won’t stick to the grill.
-For thicker fillets or whole fish you may want to use a special fish grilling basket.
+Season the fish with your choice of fresh or dried herbs or a mix of spices.
+With a basting brush, lightly oil the fish with extra-virgin olive or canola oil so it won’t stick to the grill.
+For thicker fillets or whole fish, you may want to use a special fish grilling basket.
 Fish usually cooks up on the grill in 10 to 15 minutes over medium heat, depending on the thickness (fillets cook more quickly than fish steaks or whole fish).
 If you preheat your grill pan to very hot before adding the fish, it may cook even quicker.
-Garnish before serving with a lemon wedge for a hint of citrus.
+Garnish before serving with a lemon wedge.

 You can sauté

 Sautéing works for any type of skinless fish fillet.
 First, season the fish as desired.
 Then, depending on the number of fillets you’re cooking, heat 1 to 2 tablespoons of extra-virgin olive oil in a skillet over medium-high heat.
 Cook the fish for 2 to 3 minutes per side per 3/4 inch of thickness, shaking the pan occasionally to keep it from sticking.
 Handle the fish as little as possible; moving the fillets around too much will break them up.
 So flip them only once, and don't poke them.
 (The thicker the fish, the longer the cooking time.)